ivanvanderbyl/ember-cli-d3-shape/README.md

-# ember-cli-d3-primitive
+# ember-cli-d3-shape

 ![Sample Donut Chart](/screenshots/donut-dummy-app.png?raw=true "Donut Chart")

-This addon provides a version of D3 based on the new v4 code branches at https://github.com/d3.
+D3 Shape is a set of primitives for building complex data visualisations.
+Because it depends on all the other components of D3, this package also provides all other D3 `v4.0` packages (see below for a list).

-Each package is compiled and importable as per the D3 documentation for each package.
+Each package is importable as per the D3 documentation for each package.
 This also means that you don't need to import the entire `d3.js` build into your App if you only need a function or two.
-Check out [d3-array](https://github.com/d3/d3-array) for an extensive library of useful Array functions not natively found in Javascript.
+For example, check out [d3-array](https://github.com/d3/d3-array) for an extensive library of useful Array functions not natively found in Javascript.

 Example usage: